-The Department of Communication Sciences and Disorders (formerly known as the Department of Speech Pathology and Audiology) promotes excellence in speech-language pathology practice by:
+Department of Communication Sciences & Disorders (formerly known as the Department of Speech Pathology and Audiology): Vision, Mission, and Values

 MSc-SLP Program Philosophy